mahabubulridoy/HackerRank/README.md

 1. For the range [3,9], the perfect squares are 4 and 9, so the count is 2.
 2. For the range [17,24], there is no perfect squares, so the count is 0.

+**##########LibraryFine**

+**Problem Description**

+You are required to calculate a fine based on the return date of a library book.

+The fine is calculated as follows:

+1. If the book is returned on or before the expected return date, no fine is charged.
+2. If the book is returned after the expected return date but within the same calendar month and year, the fine is 15 Hackos for each day late.
+3. If the book is returned after the expected return month but within the same calendar year, the fine is 500 Hackos for each month late.
+4. If the book is returned after the calendar year in which it was expected, the fine is fixed at 10,000 Hackos.

+---

+**Explanation of the Code**
+1. Function Definition:

+* The function libraryFine takes six integer parameters:
+    * 𝑑1,𝑚1,𝑦1: The day, month, and year of the actual return date.
+    * 𝑑2,𝑚2,𝑦2: The day, month, and year of the expected return date.
+* It returns an integer representing the fine.
+2. Logic:

+* Late Year:
+    * If the book is returned after the expected calendar year (𝑦1>𝑦2), the fine is fixed at  10,000 Hackos.
+* Late Month:
+    * If the book is returned in the same calendar year (𝑦1==𝑦2) but after the expected month ( 𝑚1>𝑚2), the fine is 500 Hackos per month.
+* Late Day:
+    *If the book is returned in the same calendar year and month (𝑦1==𝑦2 and 𝑚1==𝑚2) but after the expected day (𝑑1>𝑑2), the fine is 15 Hackos per day.
+* On-Time:
+    *If the book is returned on or before the expected date (𝑦1<𝑦2 or 𝑦1==𝑦2&&𝑚1<𝑚2 or 𝑦1==𝑦2&& 𝑚1==𝑚2&&𝑑1<=𝑑2), there is no fine.
+3. Input Parsing:

+* The main function reads the return date and the expected date from standard input.
+* These dates are passed to the libraryFine function.
+4. Output:

+* The calculated fine is written to a file specified by the OUTPUT_PATH environment variable.

+**Input/Output**

+**Input**
+9 6 2015
+6 6 2015

+**Output**
+45
+**Explanation**
+The book was returned 3 days late in the same month and year.
+The fine is 15×3=45.

+---

+**How to Use**
+1. Save the code in a file, e.g., library_fine.rs
+2. Compile the program:
+   rustc library_fine.rs

+3. Set the OUTPUT_PATH environment variable to specify the output file: export OUTPUT_PATH=output.txt
+4. Run the program and provide input as specified in the problem statement.